drtran/puppies/readme.md

+# Simple RoR project by Cheezy

+** Check out my update toward the end of this doc

 == Puppies example application

 This is an example application that I am developing to use in an ATDD course as well